makkus/frankentree/Readme.rst

 It allows you to add subtrees to an existing git repository, and it'll create a new remote using the (relative) path name as the git remote name.
 In order to keep track of those remotes, it creates a file ``.remote_repos`` in the root of the frankentree.

 The rest should be explained by the examples below.
-If not, open an issue and I'll improve this here.
+If not, open an issue and I'll improve this here documentation.

 Usage / Examples